Cisco's AnyConnect Secure Mobility Client is the Next Generation VPN

 - select the contributor at the end of the page -

-Here we'll take a look at the different functions provided by the AnyConnect Secure Mobility Client and how it can be used to secure an endpoint.
+Here we'll take a look at the different functions provided by the Cisco AnyConnect Secure Mobility Client and how it can be used to secure an endpoint.

-AnyConnect Secure Mobility Client capabilities
+Cisco AnyConnect Secure Mobility Client capabilities

-To clear up any confusion, there is an AnyConnect VPN client that exists which provides only endpoint VPN access.
+To clear up any confusion, there is a Cisco AnyConnect VPN client that exists which provides only endpoint VPN access.
 The AnyConnect Secure Mobility Client extends these capabilities with a number of available modules; many of these modules were formally wrapped into other packages.
 See the available modules listed in Table 1.

-Table 1: AnyConnect modules
+Table 1: Cisco AnyConnect modules

-|Network Access Manager|
+|Network Access Manager

 (Formally Cisco Secure Services Client)